microsoft/vscode-docs/blogs/2018/11/26/event-stream.md

 ---
 # Event-Stream Package Security Update

-**Update: December 7th 2018:**
+**Update**: December 7, 2018

-We have over the past many days been working with extension authors to get their extensions and dependencies updated.
+We have been working with extension authors to get their extensions and dependencies updated.

 Below is the current list of blocked extensions:

 * `beisen.codecake-extension`
 * `DrMueller.ts-arrange2`